-Luca Osteria is an Italian restaurant in Coral Gables located along the pedestrian-only Giralda Plaza.
-It has lots of spacious outdoor seating and a small, bright dining room good for a date, dinner with the parents, or sitting solo at the bar with a negroni and bowl of pasta.
-But the food (which justifies climbing out of bed at 6:43am) is the big reason to come here.
+It is impossible to have the “Miami’s best pasta” conversation without bringing up Luca Osteria.
+The Coral Gables restaurant, located along the pedestrian-only Giralda Plaza, has lots of spacious outdoor seating and a small, bright dining room good for a date, dinner with the parents, or sitting solo at the bar with a negroni and some marinated olives.

 The menu at Luca Osteria changes frequently, but here are a few examples of the kind of dishes you might find here.